 Industry-ready UX skills

-During the User Experience Design programme of the Norwich University of the Arts you will learn how to work with the commercial sector through contact with external businesses via live briefs, UX design agencies and a student-led consultancy.
+You will learn how to work with the commercial sector through contact with external businesses via live briefs, UX design agencies and a student-led consultancy.

 The project management, communication and collaborative working skills you develop will make your CV and portfolio stand out to employers.